Credit: tirachardz via Freepik

 Updates to Self-Employment Income Requirements

-Since the rollout, the CRA has issued some important updates about CERB that have changed eligibility requirements retroactively.
+Since the rollout, the CRA has issued some crucial updates about CERB that have changed eligibility requirements retroactively.
+A notable change is the determination of self-employment income.

-One of the most important is how the CRA decided to calculate self-employment income.
-Initially, the CRA said that applicants had to have earned $5,000 in net income rather than gross income.
-Gross income is how much you earned before claiming deductions, while net is your taxable income after those deductions have been made.
+Initially, the CRA said applicants had to earn $5,000 in net income rather than gross income.
+Gross income refers to earnings before expenses, while net income is income for tax purposes once all costs have been deducted.

-If you are self-employed, there are a number of business expenses you can deduct to reduce your tax bill.
-Many applicants whose income was later deemed insufficient were left with no choice but to make CERB repayments or file an adjustment to their 2019 tax return.
-Either option would involve owing the CRA.
+As a result, these individuals had no choice but to make CERB repayments or file an adjustment to their 2019 tax return.
+Either option would leave them owing money to the CRA.

-However, due to an initial miscommunication and public backlash, the CRA reversed its policy and announced that individuals who earned $5,000 in gross self-employed income qualified.
-Although they may have received a CERB repayment letter, they are no longer required to return the benefit.
+However, due to an initial miscommunication and public backlash, the CRA reversed its policy and announced that those who reported earning $5,000 in gross self-employed income would qualify.
+Although they may have received a CERB repayment letter, the CRA no longer requires them to return the benefit payments.

 How to Make Your CERB Repayment